andreabellome/astra-documentation/docs/trips_to_jupiter.md

 This tutorial allows to run a simple test script with ASTRA for a mission towards Jupiter.
 Different sequences will be optimized, just to see different options for ASTRA.

-## Eath-Venus-Earth-Mars-Earth-Jupiter
+## Earth-Venus-Earth-Mars-Earth-Jupiter

-First sequence to analyse is the Eath-Venus-Earth-Mars-Earth-Jupiter (EVEMEJ), that has been considered for <a href="https://www.esa.int/Science_Exploration/Space_Science/Juice" target="_blank">JUICE mission</a>.
+First sequence to analyse is the Earth-Venus-Earth-Mars-Earth-Jupiter (EVEMEJ), that has been considered for <a href="https://www.esa.int/Science_Exploration/Space_Science/Juice" target="_blank">JUICE mission</a>.

 This tutorial is based on <a href="https://github.com/andreabellome/astra/blob/main/st1_astra_main.m" target="_blank">this script</a>.
 This allows to optimize the sequence either with SODP (single-objective dynamic programming) or with MODP (multi-objective dynamic programming).
 A breakdown of the minimum input parameter needed is provided here.